Chances are that selling Unified Communications as a Service (UCaaS) is easier than it was a few years ago.

 Tips for Selling Unified Communications as a Service

 If you’re new to selling unified communications or if you haven’t been able to grow this part of your business, Wagner offers four suggestions:

-1. Provide an SD-WAN offering if at all possible, or use SIP/lines rather than just cable broadband.
-“It will make the customer feel a lot better about reliability when it comes to the reliability of incoming and outbound lines,” Wagner says.
+1. Provide an SD-WAN offering if possible, or use SIP/lines rather than cable broadband.
+“It will make the customer feel a lot better when it comes to the reliability of incoming and outbound lines,” Wagner says.

 2. Even with SD-WAN, make sure to set up appropriate firewall rules to ensure the quality of service (QoS) for your VoIP traffic.
 Firewalls must be configured to allow legitimate traffic and protect VoIP endpoints and not let them become a way for hackers to gain access or launch a denial-of-service attack on the broader network.